Why Automated Application Security Testing is Essential?

 What is Application Security Testing?

-Application Security Testing (AST) enables organizations to uncover vulnerabilities of an application and determine that its data and resources are protected from possible attacks.
+Application Security Testing (AST) enables organizations to uncover vulnerabilities of an application, and determine its weaknesses to protect them from possible security threats.
 Robust automated AST solutions blend in with the latest development methodologies and growing application complexity to ensure rigorous security of applications.
 AST is majorly performed after an application has been developed.

 Why Automation is Imperative for Application Security Testing?